visualia/visualia/docs/installation.md

 npm install visualia@latest
 ```

-Next, import `Visualia` plugin and add it to the sli.dev app configuration.
+Next, import the `Visualia` plugin and add it to the sli.dev app configuration.

 ```js
 // /setup/main.js